argoproj/argo-workflows/docs/cli/argo_server.md

       --basehref string            Value for base href in index.html.
 Used if the server is running behind reverse proxy under subpath different from /.
 Defaults to the environment variable BASE_HREF. (default "/")
   -b, --browser                    enable automatic launching of the browser [local mode]
       --configmap string           Name of K8s configmap to retrieve workflow controller configuration (default "workflow-controller-configmap")
-  -h, --help                       help for server
+      --event-pipeline-size int    how many events that can be queued at once (default 16) --event-worker-count int     how many event workers to run (default 4) -h, --help                       help for server
       --hsts                       Whether or not we should add a HTTP Secure Transport Security header.
 This only has effect if secure is enabled. (default true)
       --managed-namespace string   namespace that watches, default to the installation namespace